zikula/core/README.md

   1) CLI install: `cd` to zikula root and run `php app/console zikula:install:start`
   2) HTTP install: Run `http://yoursiteurl/install` and follow any on-screen prompts.

 <a name="vagrant"></a>
 Vagrant installation
 --------------------
 You can use vagrant to easily setup a complete Zikula development environment.
 All you need to do is install [Vagrant](https://vagrantup.com) and [VirtualBox](https://www.virtualbox.org/).
-Then run `vagrant up` inside the cloned repository and wait for the machine to boot (first time booting might take several minutes).
+Then run `vagrant up` inside the cloned repository and wait for the machine to boot (first time this can take several minutes).
 Then head over to `localhost:8080` and install Zikula.
 Database user, password and table are all set to `zikula`.
 PHPMyAdmin is accessible from `localhost:8081`.

 <a name="contributing"></a>
 Contributing